rjgleave/aws-batch-universal-scheduler/README.md

 Working Backwards, do the following:

-1. Create the state machine.
+1. Create the state machine and batch infrastructure.
 The easiest way is to use the online jumpstart (sample projects) which will build a basic state machine and all the AWS Batch infrastructure for you.
-Then you can modify it using the JobStatusPollerStateMachine definition provided in this repo.
+Then you can modify the state machine by replacing the definition with the JobStatusPollerStateMachine definition provided in this repo.
 ![Step Functions Sample Projects](https://github.com/rjgleave/aws-batch-universal-scheduler/blob/master/assets/step-function-sample-projects.png)

 2. Create all the lambdas needed for the state machine (see folder above)